vizthex123/ExtraDataModels/standards.md

 *Data rate overrides are unused for now (excluding Alex's Caves), but I might make a separate datapack or mod that uses them in the future.*

 There's 4 levellable tiers in total (Faulty, Basic, Advanced, and Superior), with Self-Aware being the maximum tier
-- Data rates follow factors of 8 or are references to various things -- Gained amount is `tier requirement/kills`.
+- Data rates follow factors of 8 or are references to various things related to the enemy -- Gained amount is `tier requirement/kills`.
 If it can't evenly divide, it gets rounded up or down based on what I think fits better

---- Rare enemies need 1/2/3/5 kills
+--- Rare enemies need 1/2/4/6 kills

 --- Minibosses need 2/4/6/12 kills
 --- Bosses need 1/2/4/8 kills
+--- Superbosses need 1/2/3/4 kills

 --- Passives need 16/32/64/128 kills
 --- Neutrals need 6/12/24/48 kills